umputun/spot/README.md

 ## Adhoc commands

 SimploTask supports adhoc commands that can be executed on the remote hosts.
 This is useful when all is needed is to execute a command on the remote hosts without creating a playbook file.
-This command passed as `--cmd=<command>` flag and should always be accompanied by the `--tarbget=<host>` (`-d <host>) flags.
-Example: `spot --cmd="ls -la" -d h1.example.com -d h2.example.com`.
+This command optionally passed as a first argument, i.e. `spot "la -la /tmp`  and should always be accompanied by the `--target=<host>` (`-d <host>`) flags.
+Example: `spot "ls -la" -d h1.example.com -d h2.example.com`.

 All other overrides can be used with adhoc commands as well, for example `--user`and `--key` to specify the user and sshkey to use when connecting to the remote hosts.
 By default, SimploTask will use the current user and the default ssh key.
-Inventory can be passed to such commands as well, for example `--inventory-file=inventory.yml` or `--inventory-url=http://localhost:8080/inventory` as well as `--filter` (`-f`) to filter the hosts to execute the command on.
+Inventory can be passed to such commands as well, for example `--inventory=inventory.yml`.

-Adhoc commands always set `verbose` to `true` automatically, so the user can see the output of the command.
+Adhoc commands always sets `verbose` to `true` automatically, so the user can see the output of the command.

 ## Rolling Updates